JamieNagy/Real-Estate-Regression/README.md

 ## Results and Performance

 - **Model Performance**: Evaluated using various metrics such as **RMSLE**, RMSE, and R² score.
 Detailed results, including visualizations and comparisons of different models, are provided in the notebook.
-- **Final Accuracy**: The final stacked model achieved an RSMLE of 0.11, and an R² score of 0.932.
+- **Final Accuracy**: The final stacked model achieved an RSMLE as low as 0.11 and, an R² score and an Adjusted R² both around 0.93 with a difference of less than 0.002!
+This means my feature engineering is terrific.